 Shiplap gives you the casual, farmhouse feel that so many of us are after.
 It can be done relatively easily and for very little money.
 Although there may be hundreds, if not thousands, of posts on how to faux shiplap walls, each one gives some insight and tips on how to do it a little differently and maybe a little easier than others.
 I hope in this post, I’m able to do just that!

 Update (01/25/19): In case you’re wondering, it’s been almost 2 years since this post was written and we haven’t had any problems with the plywood shiplap in our bathroom.

-We used 3/8″ exterior-grade plywood, also know as CDX plywood, for our master bathroom walls.
+We used 3/8″ exterior-grade plywood, also known as CDX plywood, for our master bathroom walls.
 I explain why we chose that type of plywood in this post.
 For future projects, we’ll be using CDX plywood anytime we plan to plank our walls again.

 Putting shiplap on the walls may seem intimidating at first, but really it’s just a matter of getting the boards cut, nailing them onto the walls, sanding, and then painting.

 *affiliate links are included*

 These are the steps we took to get the shiplap-look for less in our bathroom:

 1. Determine the plank width and cut down the plywood panels